Capital Gains Tax

 Capital Gains Tax is payable when you sell a property that is not your home and it increases in value from the time of purchase.
 CGT is calculated by applying two valuations; one at the time of purchase and the other at the time of sale.

-Our valuations are undertaken in accordance with Section 272 of The Taxation and Chargeable Gains Act 1992 (as amended) and RICS Guidance Note 3.
+Our valuations are undertaken in accordance with Section 272 of The Taxation of Chargeable Gains Act 1992 (as amended) and RICS Guidance Note 3.

 After you have received your report and should the valuation be disputed by the District Valuer, it may be necessary for us to negotiate with them on your behalf.
 With over 30 years of experience of the Central London property market, we are well positioned to robustly argue your case.